thedarkwriter/courseware-lms-content/courses/published/resources.md

 # Puppet Resources

 "Resources are the fundamental unit for modeling system configurations.
-They're like building lacks.
+They're like building blocks.
 Think 'Lego'.
 Each resource describes some aspect of a system, like a service that must be running, or a package that must be installed.
 The block of Puppet code that describes a resource is called a 'resource declaration'."

 "Resources can be combined together to represent the desired configuration of your system.
 And order doesn't matter.
 Puppet resources are written using the declarative modeling language.
 This is a simple, easy to understand, and easy to write language.
 Let's take a look at an example."